ReDI-School/intro-java/exercises/simple_methods.md

 Use the `double` type, not `int`, for both parameters and return value.

 You'll need to calculate the square root of a number, use the method `Math.sqrt()` for that.

-## Palindrome

-Write a Java method which checks if a word is a palindrome.

-A palindrome is a word which you can read from both sides (from left to right or from right to left) and you will get the same word.

-`Examples are:
-Ebbe, Anna, Kajak or Gag`

 ## Number Pyramid